- Home

 September 13, 1953…Marilyn Monroe’s First Television Appearance

-In the Comment section below, you’ll see the gift Jack Benny gave Marilyn for appearing on his show.
+Under the video is a photo of the gift Jack Benny gave Marilyn for appearing on his show.
 She was reluctant and didn’t really want to do it because on live television, to many things could go wrong, but the “gift” helped, as did the studio executives who saw this as a great promo for her new movie “Gentlemen Prefer Blonds” which went into general release in August of ’53.

 This was the first show of Benny’s fourth season and having lost thirty percent of his audience in the third season, he was anxious to step up the guest star power.
 It worked and the ratings zoomed. -Bobby Ellerbee